 - Robot Buddy: Disembaudio.

-- Rule 34: Mentioned during the "Being On Time Game" short when a dad eats a banana during an overcranked sequence.
+- Mentioned during the "Being On Time Game" short when a dad eats a banana during an overcranked sequence.
 Mike and Kevin have to physically restrain Bill from looking it up.

-- Which sadly comes with a major dose of Ending Fatigue as the riffs become noticeably sparse during the climax of the film.
+- Running the Asylum: Invoked; most of the jokes in their Batman & Robin riff were submitted by fans, which sadly comes with a major dose of Ending Fatigue as the riffs become noticeably sparse during the climax of the film.

-- Self-Deprecation: For professional snarkers, the guys direct a refreshingly large number of jokes at themselves (or each other) for being overweight, nerdy, incapable of holding their drink etc. This sportingness probably contributes to the fact that their riffs never sound truly mean-spirited.
+- Self-Deprecation: For professional snarkers, the guys direct a refreshingly large number of jokes at themselves (and each other) for being overweight, nerdy, incapable of holding their drink, etc. This sportingness probably contributes to the fact that their riffs never sound truly mean-spirited.

 - Self-Referential Humor: A lot.
 But special mention goes to the opening of their Highlander riff where Bill and Kevin begin with a generic template of their normal dialog.